mpv-player/mpv/DOCS/man/options.rst

         X11/EGL
     android
         Android/EGL.
-Requires ``--wid`` be set to an ``android.view.Surface``. vdpauglx
+Requires ``--wid`` be set to an ``android.view.Surface``.
-        Use vdpau presentation with GLX as backing.
-Experimental use only.
-        Using this will have no advantage (other than additional bugs or performance problems), and is for doing experiments only.
-Will not be used automatically.

 ``--gpu-api=<type>``
     Controls which type of graphics APIs will be accepted: